 Celina Gorre, Executive Director of the GACD Secretariat, and Professor Anthony Costello, Director of the UCL Institute for Global Health (IGH), talk about the impact of chronic non-communicable diseases, how GACD members are working to combat this and why IGH's multi-disciplinary research makes it the perfect host for the GACD Secretariat.

-The Global Alliance for Chronic Diseases (GACD) is a collection of the world's biggest publicly funded research agencies.
-We fund joint programmes into life-style related or chronic diseases (cardiovascular diseases, diabetes, certain cancers, lung disease and mental health).
+The Global Alliance for Chronic Diseases (GACD) is a collection of the world's biggest public research funding agencies.
+We fund joint programmes into life-style related or chronic diseases (cardiovascular diseases, diabetes, certain cancers, lung diseases and mental health).

 The GACD is the first collaboration of major research funding agencies to specifically address chronic non-communicable diseases.
 Together, the members of the alliance represent 80% of public health research funding world wide.
 Our member organisations are:

 - Australia’s National Health and Medical Research Council